oracle/nosql-java-sdk/README.md

 The following is a quick start tutorial to run a simple program in all supported environments.
-It requires access to the Oracle NoSQL Database Cloud Service, a running on-premise Oracle NoSQL Database instance, or a running Oracle NoSQL Cloud Simulator instance.
+It requires access to the Oracle NoSQL Database Cloud Service, a running on-premises Oracle NoSQL Database instance, or a running Oracle NoSQL Cloud Simulator instance.
 As a standalone program it will run most easily using a download version of the Oracle NoSQL SDK for Java.